Frequently Asked Questions

 I need an official receipt for property taxes paid last year for Canada Revenue Agency.
 Is there a charge?

 A computer screen printout can be provided at your local municipal building at no charge.
 If you require an official tax letter, contact the tax department at 705-474-0400 for details.
-The charge for an official letter/receipt is $32.
+Please refer to the user fees bylaw for for details.

 My mortgage company pays my taxes, but I would like to pay on my own.
 How do I change this arrangement?